Aleksandar Šapić: Post-retirement career

-Besides his full of trophies water polo career, he gave his contribution to Serbian sport through engagement in sports organizations.
 He was the president of the water polo club Crvena zvezda from 2003 to 2004.

 After finishing his career as a player in Italian club Rari Nantes Savona for the club he continued working as a sports manager for European competitions in the period 2006–2014.

 Political career

-He was the assistant of the Mayor from 2009 to 2012.
+He was the assistant of the mayor Dragan Đilas from 2009 to 2012.
 He was elected the president of New Belgrade municipality in 2012 and he was reelected in 2016.
 He is still the president of the biggest municipality in Belgrade.
 He ran in the Belgrade Assembly elections in 2018, as a mayoral candidate. Šapić stated that he is not interested in pre-election coalitions, and that he will compete alone, as an independent candidate.
 His list took third place with 9,09% (12 seats in the assembly).

+In 2018, Šapić founded the right-wing Serbian Patriotic Alliance (SPAS).
+In the 2020 parliamentary election, SPAS won 3.83% of the votes and 11 seats in the National Assembly, becoming part of the ruling coalition led by the Serbian Progressive Party (SNS).

+In May 2021, he merged SPAS with the ruling SNS and became its vice-president.
+In June 2022, he was elected as the mayor of Belgrade with a narrow majority of 57 votes out of 110 city assembly deputies.
+He pledged to work for the interests of all people of Belgrade and to continue the projects of urban development, public transportation, environmental protection and social welfare.

+Šapić was criticised for not attending a commemoration ceremony for the victims of the Belgrade school shooting on 3 May 2023, which occurred at Vladislav Ribnikar Model Elementary School in Vračar, resulted in the deaths of ten people, including nine students and a security guard, and injuries to six others.
+Instead, Šapić and the city authorities organised their own commemoration.

+In 2021, millions of euros intended for lectures on preventing peer and digital violence, the first year post the corona virus pandemic outbreak, were designated by the Ministry of Family Care and Demography.
+However, these funds were funnelled to phantom associations, each receiving an average of 210,000 euros.
+BIRN's investigation uncovers that these phantom entities, financially supported by Šapić's associates over the years, diverted the allocated funds.
+Instead of utilising the money for lectures in schools across 17 cities in Serbia, the funds were redirected to numerous private agencies owned by their relatives, friends, neighbours, and acquaintances.